pretix/pretix-docs/docs/tutorial/products.md

 We will click the :btn:+ Create a new category: button and give the category a name such as "Extras".
 We will __not__ check the box next to "products in this category are add-on products".
 Leaving that box unchecked means that people will still be able to purchase products in this category even if they don't buy an admission ticket.
-Click the :btn:Save: button at the bottom of the page.
-This takes you back to the product categories page, which now lists two entries: "Tickets" and your newly created category for extras.
+Clicking the :btn:Save: button at the bottom of the page takes us back to the product categories page, which now lists two entries: "Tickets" and our newly created category for extras.

 ## Creating and editing products